Outdoor Ice Skating

 A buddy may be able to rescue you or go for help if you get into difficulty.
 Before you leave shore, tell someone where you are going and expected time of return.

-Alcohol impairs your judgment and speeds up the development of hypothermia.
+Alcohol and drugs impairs your judgment and speeds up the development of hypothermia.